thynnine/pysic/doc/Potentials_f90.rst

     real_cutoff: double precision  *intent(in)*    *scalar*
         Cutoff radius of real-space interactions.
 Note that the neighbor lists stored in the atoms are used for neighbor finding so the cutoff cannot exceed the cutoff for the neighbor lists.
 (Or, it can, but the neighbors not in the lists will not be found.)
     k_radius: double precision  *intent(in)*    *scalar*
+        Cutoff radius of k-space summation in inverse length.
+This is an absolute cutoff so that any k-point at a greater distance will be ignored.
+THis makes the k-cutoff spherical instead of summing over a rectangular box.
+(It also speeds up the summation.)
     reciprocal_cutoff: integer  *intent(in)*    *size(3)*
         The number of cells to be included in the reciprocal sum in the directions of the reciprocal cell vectors.
 For example, if ``reciprocal_cutoff = [3,4,5]``, the reciprocal sum will be truncated as :math:`\sum_{\mathbf{k} \ne 0} = \sum_{k_1=-3}^3 \sum_{k_2=-4}^4 \sum_{k_3 = -5,(k_1,k_2,k_3) \ne (0,0,0)}^5`.
     gaussian_width: double precision  *intent(in)*    *scalar*